raphlinus/raphlinus.github.io/_posts/2023-04-18-bezpath-simplify.md

 ![Arc length parametrization is much more accurate](/assets/simplify-arc.svg)

 However, arc length parametrization is considerably slower (about a factor of 10) because it requires inverse arc length computations.
-The current approach is to classify whether the source curve is "spicy" (considering the deltas between successive normal angles) and use the more robust computation only in those cases.
+The approach implemented in [kurbo#269] is to classify whether the source curve is "spicy" (considering the deltas between successive normal angles) and use the more robust computation only in those cases.

 ## Finding subdivision points